visualdoj/dterm/README.md

 funcions did you call before, are we in status line, what color is set now etc.
 It's client responsibility in restoring terminal state.

-[dterminal](dterminal.pas) unit implements a wrapper object TTerminal.
+[dterminal](dterminal.pas) unit implements a wrapper object `TTerminal`.
 For now it does not do much more than the dterm.
-It provides similar interface, additionaly it keeps tacking if we are in staus line or not (with TTerminal.InStatusLine) and auto resets state in destructor.
+It provides similar interface, additionaly it keeps tracking of some states (`TTerminal.InStatusLine` returns true if status line is enabled) and auto resets color in destructor.

 ```pascal
 uses